 Graminology, I learned, is the science of grasses.

-Then I closed the dictionary and lugged it back to the shelf; otherwise, who knows what rabbit hole I would go down while trying to find the definition of grammar.
+Then I closed the dictionary and lugged it back to the shelf; otherwise, who knows what rabbit hole I would go down.

 What Words Rhyme with Grammar?